Server Settings

 In this field, you have the option of selecting the desired authentication service (SSPI).

-• SSPI Mode: Select the desired authentication service (NTLM, Negotiate or Kerberos).
+• SSPI Mode: Select the desired authentication service (NTLM, Negotiate, or Kerberos).

 • Service Principal Name (SPN): Select the correct Service Principal Name.